SiaFoundation/siad/doc/api/index.html.md

 If async is true, the http request will be non blocking.
 Can't be used with httpresp.

+**disablediskfetch** | boolean
+If disablediskfetch is true, downloads won't be served from disk even if the file is available locally.

 **length** | bytes
 Length of the requested data.
 Has to be <= filesize-offset.